 The Senior Experience

-All English Majors at Dickinson complete both a senior seminar on an advanced literary topic, and write a senior thesis.
+All English majors at Dickinson write a senior thesis.
 Students compose and revise the thesis — an independent piece of critical writing of about 50 pages — in the challenging and supportive company of the senior workshop.
-Each week in workshop the text is one's own and other senior majors's writing; both students and the professor critique and edit sequential drafts of the project.
+What makes Dickinson's thesis process different is that both students and the professor critique and edit sequential drafts of the project.
+LEARN MORE

 What is the Senior Experience all about?

 During this year-long sequence of classes, students usually remain with the same professor and group of peers.
 Because there is no other way to describe this transformative process of becoming an author, we call it the Senior Experience.
 Just ask anyone who's gone through it:

 Now that I am beginning the process of applying to graduate school, I can't imagine doing it without having gone through the 404 process.
 Finding a topic, engaging with peers and faculty, researching, and writing for a sustained period are all vital skills that I am now drawing upon in thinking about future goals.